Zizo009/first-task/README.md

-# first task for servo motor
+# First Task for Brushless and Servo Motor